Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Bateman suburb has a high national income level according to latest ATO data aggregated by AreaSearch for financial year ending June 2023.
+Bateman suburb has high national income level according to latest ATO data aggregated by AreaSearch for financial year 2023.
 Median income among taxpayers is $53,111 and average income stands at $78,167.
-These figures compare to Greater Perth's median of $60,748 and average of $80,248 respectively.
-Based on Wage Price Index growth of 9.62% since financial year ending June 2023, current estimates for September 2025 would be approximately $58,220 (median) and $85,687 (average).
-According to Australian Bureau of Statistics Census data from 2021, household incomes rank at the 82nd percentile ($2,284 weekly).
-Income distribution shows that 28.0% of residents (1,159 people) fall within the $1,500 - $2,999 bracket, similar to regional levels where 32.0% occupy this bracket.
-Bateman demonstrates affluence with 38.1% earning over $3,000 per week.
-After housing costs, residents retain 88.2% of income.
+Greater Perth's figures are $60,748 and $80,248 respectively.
+Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $58,220 (median) and $85,687 (average) as of September 2025.
+According to 2021 Census figures, household incomes rank at the 82nd percentile with $2,284 weekly income.
+Distribution data shows that 28.0% of residents (1,159 people) fall within the $1,500 - 2,999 bracket, similar to regional levels where 32.0% occupy this bracket.
+Bateman demonstrates affluence with 38.1% earning over $3,000 per week, supporting premium retail and service offerings.
+After housing costs, residents retain 88.2% of income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income